pantelis/data-mining/_sources/aiml-common/lectures/nlp/nmt/nmt-intro/index.md

 Once we have the output sequence, we use the same learning strategy as usual.
 We define a loss, the cross entropy on the prediction sequence, and we minimize it with a gradient descent algorithm and back-propagation.

-Note that the $\arg \max$ we apply at each step on the softmax output results in some instances in suboptimal translations.
-The solution has been experimentally found to be the _beam search_ heuristic that maintains a small number (e.g. 3-10) of the top likely sentences called the _beam width_ , as opposed to _the_ most likely sentence, and tries to extend them by one word at each step.
+Note that the $\arg \max$ we apply at each step on the softmax output results in some instances in suboptimal translations. [_Beam search_](https://towardsdatascience.com/an-intuitive-explanation-of-beam-search-9b1d744e7a0f), a method that is rooted in maximum likelihood sequence estimation and the Viterbi algorithm, maintains a small number (e.g. 3-10) of the top likely sentences called the _beam width_ , as opposed to _the_ most likely sentence, and tries to extend them by one word at each step.